Why Agents Push Auctions!

-So with clearance rates so bad and agents knowing this, why then are agents still pushing auctions?
+So with clearance rates so bad and agents knowing this, why then are they still pushing auctions?

-Good questions.
-To answer it I want you to START TO THINK LIKE AN AGENT THINKS.
+To answer it, I want you to START TO THINK LIKE AN AGENT.

 Agency owners train their sales consultants on how to convince vendors to pay for 4-5 weeks of paper advertising to sell at auction.
 They'll say Mr or Mrs Vendor auctions are the best way to sell real estate.

 So do you know why they say this?

 Because selling by auction guarantees a 10% deposit on the fall of the hammer and settlements are typically 30 to 60 days following the auction.